You are here

 - Learn the signs and symptoms of a concussion .
 This information is important for coaches, parents and athletes.

-- A player with a suspected concussion must be immediately sidelined until evaluated and released by a medical professional.
-The important thing is to protect players who have had a concussion from getting another one.
+- An athlete with a suspected concussion must be removed from play until evaluated and cleared by a medical professional.

 - A good rule of thumb: when in doubt, sit them out.